-- (i) any acquisition/disposal of a property investment or the entry into any binding agreement to acquire/dispose of a property investment where the aggregate acquisition cost/gross is/are in excess of €30 million; - (ii) any new financing or refinancing, including associated hedging arrangements, entered into in respect of a property investment where the amount is in excess of €30 million; - (iii) any capital expenditure on a property investment in excess of, in aggregate, €10 million; - (iv) any proposed lease agreement or termination where the annual rent is greater than 10% of the aggregate rental income of the company; - (v) any co-investment or joint venture in Commercial Property; if approved, Grupo Lar shall be entitled to manage the whole co-investment or joint-venture in its own name and on behalf of the company; - (vi) any co-investment or joint venture in Residential Property with an investment by the company of above €10 million; - (vii) any hedging or use of derivatives, including related to debt facilities, interest, or property investments, unless comprised within the relevant financing as indicated in (ii) above; - (viii) the entry by the company into any transaction for the purchase of assets from any company, undertaking or person which is from time to time (1) a subsidiary undertaking of the Investment Manager; (2) a direct or indirect shareholder of the Investment Manager (other than those shareholders in Grupo Lar which are not part of the Pereda family (the "Minority Shareholders")); or (3) another subsidiary or subsidiary undertaking controlled directly or indirectly pursuant to Article 42 of the Spanish Commercial Code by the entities referred to in (2) above (other than the Minority Shareholders), or for the sale of assets or provision of services of a material nature to any Investment Manager Affiliate except if covered under a framework agreement approved by the Board of Directors.
-The entry by the company into any transaction for the purchase of assets from, or the provision of services of a material nature by, an individual associated with an Investment Manager Affiliate should also be considered a Reserved Matter.
-For the avoidance of
+- (i) Any acquisition/disposal of a real estate investment or the arrangement of a binding agreement for the acquisition/disposal of a real estate investment, when the cost of the acquisition/total gross proceeds exceed(s) 30 million euros; - (ii) Any new financing or refinancing, including related hedging agreements, arranged in connection with a real estate investment when its amount exceeds 30 million euros; - (iii) Any expenditure on capital goods for real estate investment purposes of 10 million euros or more: - (iv) Any proposed lease agreement or termination of such an agreement when the annual rent is equivalent to over 10% of the Company's total rental income; - (v) Any joint investment or joint venture in properties for commercial usage; if approved, the Lar Group will have the right to manage the joint investment or joint venture in full on its own behalf and on behalf of the Company; - (vi) Any joint investment or joint venture in properties for residential usage that include an investment by the Company in excess of 10 million euros; - (vii) Any hedge or use of derivatives, including those related to debt instruments, interest or real estate investments, unless such investments are part of the pertinent financing, as outlined in item (ii) above; - (viii) The Company's participation in any transaction for the acquisition of the assets of any company, firm or person that happens to be: (1) a subsidiary of the Management Company; (2) a direct or indirect shareholders of the Management Company (other than the shareholders of Grupo Lar who are not members of the Pereda family (the "Minority Shareholders")); or (3) a subsidiary controlled directly or indirectly, control within the meaning of article 42 of the Spanish Code of Commerce, by the entities mentioned in (2)

+above (that are not Minority Shareholders), or in the sale of goods or provision of services deemed material to any subsidiary of the Management Company, unless those activities are covered by a framework agreement approved by the Board of Directors.
+The Company's participation in any transaction for the purchase of assets from a person related to a subsidiary of the Management Company or the provision of services deemed material by such a person shall similarly be deemed matters subject to approval.
+For the avoidance of doubt, Gentalia is not a subsidiary of the Management Company for the purposes of this Agreement.

-- doubt, Gentalia will not be an Investment Manager Affiliate for purposes of this Agreement. - (ix) any disposal of any right, title or interest in any of the company's properties at less than its acquisition cost; - (x) related-party transactions and situations which may give rise to a conflict of interest situation: - (xi) the appointment by the Investment Manager of one or more managing agents or the execution of any third-party service agreement for an annual amount exceeding €1 million; and - (xii) any transaction executed with Gentalia, unless it is regulated under an arm's length basis framework agreement, approved by the Board of Directors, and provided that the relevant assets fall within the parameters of such framework agreement.
+- (ix) The disposal of any right, title or interest whatsoever in the properties of the Company for an amount that is less than they were acquired for; - (x) Transactions and situations with related parties that could lead to conflicts of interest; - (xi) The appointment by the Management Company of one or more estate managers or the execution of any third-party services contracts worth more than 1 million euros a year; and - (xii) Any transaction executed by Gentalia, unless regulated by a framework agreement arranged on an arm's length basis, approved by the Board of Directors, and so long as the assets in question are in keeping with the terms of such framework agreement.

-Notwithstanding the foregoing, the Investment Manager shall be entitled to perform Services and conduct and enter into transactions involving Reserved Matters without seeking prior written consent from the company:
+Notwithstanding the foregoing, the Management Company shall be entitled to provide services and participate in transactions related with the matters subject to approval without having to obtain prior written consent from the Company:

-- (i) as a matter of law; or - (ii) in order to respond to a bona fide emergency where time is of the essence.
+- (i) For legal reasons; or - (ii) In order to respond to a bona fide emergency for which time is of the essence.